mortenschioler/squarity/README.md

 > Skipping the build step altogether with `skip_app_build: true` creates problems due to consequential assumptions made by the action about the location of the output assets.
 As a workaround,
 > the in-container build step is retained, but the app compilation step, which is usually `npm run build`, is stubbed for the no-op app compilation step `build:azure`.
 The build artifacts were already packed into the container on startup, after the real build ran in the parent process.

-### Serve Your App Build Locally
+### Serve The App Build Locally

-This will serve the finished build (from doing a production build via `npm run build`) on [http://localhost:5000](http://localhost:5000) in your browser.
+This will serve the finished build (from doing a production build via `npm run build`) on [http://localhost:5000](http://localhost:5000) in the browser.

 ```
 npm run serve
 ```

-You don't need to do this if you have started the application in dev mode with `npm start` or `npm run watch`, but it can be useful for inspecting the result of a production build locally.
+It's not necessary to do this if the application was started in dev mode with `npm start` or `npm run watch`, but it can be useful for inspecting the result of a production build locally.

 ### Connect to a Build-specific Browser REPL

-From a different Terminal, connect to a browser REPL for your specific build (only available while `yarn start` or `npm start` is running, that is, Shadow-CLJS is “watching” your code for changes).
-Note also that your build must be running in the browser (`localhost:3000`).
+From a different Terminal, connect to a browser REPL for the specific build (only available while `yarn start` or `npm start` is running, that is, Shadow-CLJS is “watching” the code for changes).
+Note also that the build must be running in the browser (`localhost:3000`).

 See [this section](https://shadow-cljs.github.io/docs/UsersGuide.html#build-repl) of the Shadow-CLJS documentation for more details.